Discover

 Steeped in local history

-The Inversnaid Hotel, which was once a hunting lodge for the Duke of Montrose is steeped in local history, from clan warfare to the Highland Clearances.
-The hotel is open for light snacks and drinks over the summer months
+The Inversnaid Hotel was once a hunting lodge for the Duke of Montrose and its past is filled with stories, from clan battles to the Highland Clearances.
+Today, it welcomes visitors with light snacks and drinks during the summer months.

 Long-lost ruins and spectacular views